Want to checkout our Free Trial?

 Pain Medications and Injections

-Non-steroidal anti-inflammatory drugs (NSAIDs), antidepressants, Acetaminophen, oral steroids, and muscle relaxants are the commonly prescribed medications for cervical degenerative disc disease.
+Non-steroidal anti-inflammatory drugs (NSAIDs), antidepressants, Acetaminophen, oral steroids, and muscle relaxants are the commonly prescribed medications for cervical bone degeneration.

 NSAIDs, or non-steroidal anti-inflammatory drugs like aspirin, ibuprofen (such as Advil, Motrin), and Naproxen (such as Aleve, Naprosyn) are used to relieve pain-related symptoms of cervical degenerative disc disease.
 It may be used either as over-the-counter or prescription medication.
 For periodic painful outbreaks, acetaminophen like Tylenol may be prescribed.
 It is a relatively safe and effective pain treatment.